rdammkoehler/Lettuce-StringReverser.py/README.md

 ### Mac users

-You are in luck, already installed.
+You are in luck, python is already installed.

 ### Ubuntu Users